karen-olson/SENG-LIVE-083021/phase-1/02-js-functions/README.md

 }

 ```
+Invoke function in console to demonstrate how to test functions

-Change the console.log to a `return` statement and prompt students to think of ways to test this out for expected output.
+Change the console.log to a `return` statement

 ```
 Store in a variable and console.log variable